 Its taken me almost !0 years and many attempts to get a photo of wild dolphins underwater .

 Not a pipe.
 Thats the prop shaft!

-The "Caves of Light" and the "Pillars of Hercules" are a couple of our spectacular cave dives.
+The "Margaritas" and the "Pillars of Hercules" are a couple of our spectacular cave dives.

 Carl from Wrexham BSAC with a ray at the "Haystack".

 Harder to Spot, a big Eagle Ray! (middle/right/top)

 Yellow Sea Horse September Black Sea Horse June

 JOHN DORY on the